WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/post_install_notes.md

 - Check for Updates, Announcements and Certificate Information in Portal periodically!

-Not following the guidelines above will cause your apps to be revoked!
+Not following the Post Install Notes will cause your apps to be revoked!